-Marking instructions (see Section 7.3.2), Individual Candidate Record Cards and Coursework Assessment Summary Forms for speaking and listening coursework (in the Appendix) must be photocopied as required.
+Individual Candidate Record Cards and Coursework Assessment Summary Forms for speaking and listening coursework may be downloaded from www.cie.org.uk/samples.
 Centres devise their own tasks to help candidates demonstrate the skills outlined in the assessment criteria.

 2 Appointment of internal teacher/moderator(s)